Ramazan Sarı

-Ramazan İshak Sarı is a Turkish freestyle wrestler competing in the 79 kg division.
+Ramazan İshak Sarı (born January 1, 1998) is a Turkish freestyle wrestler competing in the 79 kg division.
 He is a member of Ankara Aski.

 Career

 In 2021, he won the gold medal in the men's 79 kg event at the 2021 European U23 Wrestling Championship held in Skopje, North Macedonia.
 He won the silver medal in the 79 kg event at the 2021 U23 World Wrestling Championships held in Belgrade, Serbia.

+He lost his bronze medal match in the men's 79 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.